RainbowDaesh/walltaker-slowmode/README.md

 ![Step 3](screenshots/WT3.png)

-It can take about a minute for the css import to work its magic.
-You can import the contents of `wtslow.html` instead to instantly make changes to your link.
-It'll just be very cluttered, so importing is preferred.
-Try hard refreshing your browser (`CTRL+F5` or `CMD+SHIFT+R`).
+If you don't notice changes right away, it could be because of an issue with caching/cookies.
+Perhaps you can hard refresh your page (`CTRL+F5` or `CMD+SHIFT+R`) or clear your cookies and cache for `joi.how`.
+You can clear them in your browser's setting tab.
+Alternatively, you can import the contents of `wtslow.html` instead to instantly make changes to your link, but it may be a bit cluttered in your link description.
+It also does not automatically update.

 ---
 ## License